selenashuowang/cv/students.md

 1. Skilled in programming and/or statistical method development.

-If you are interested in joining my lab, please [email me](mailto:selewang@iu.edu) the following documents with the subject “Prospective student for SWLab Lab”:
+If you are interested in joining my lab, please [email me](mailto:selewang@iu.edu) the following documents with the subject “Prospective student for SWLab”:

 1. Your CV
 1. A brief description of your background and interest